Local Offer for SEND

 Nicol Mere hopes that this document helps to answer your questions.
 However, if there is anything else you would like to know please telephone 01942 720871.

-This SEN information report was reviewed by parents and governors in September 2015.
+This SEND information report was reviewed by parents and governors in September 2015.

 Click here to view the local offer from Wigan Council.